AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 #### Are there any downsides to a VPN?

 Yes, there is some give and take with a VPN.
-For instance, you will lose some speed while using a VPN, as it is constantly encrypting and decrypting your data.
+For instance, you will lose some speed while using a VPN, as it is constantly encrypting and decrypting your communications.
+Also, the distance between you and the remote server can be a factor in your speed reduction.

+Also, you will have to pay a fee to use the VPN.
+Usually its an annual fee, and I personally feel like it is worth it for the sense of security it provides.

 #### How do I get a VPN?